 - MATH 111: College Algebra (3 credit hours) or MATH 117: College Algebra Concise (2 credit hours).

 MATH 117 should only be taken by students who are taking Trigonometry in the same semester.
 It does not carry enough credits to fulfill general education requirements.

 Ready to get started with the ALEKS?

-To start your self-paced pretest and study modules or to schedule a proctored test date, contact Lesa Kean, Math Faculty (email@example.com) or Student Success (firstname.lastname@example.org).
+To start your self-paced pretest and study modules or to schedule a proctored test date, contact Lesa Kean, Math Faculty (firstname.lastname@example.org) or Derek Williams (email@example.com).
 Payment will be due when creating your ALEKS account (unless instructed otherwise).